 The legal battles that have surrounded the thalidomide tragedy since the late Fifties and early Sixties continue, and so do the heart rending stories.

-The legal battles that have surrounded the thalidomide tragedy since the late Fifties and early Sixties continue, and so do the heart rending stories.
+Background: The legal battles that have surrounded the thalidomide tragedy since the late Fifties and early Sixties continue, and so do the heart rending stories.
 But it is not all despair and disappointment.
 The thalidomide babies of the Fifties are now young men and women, and many of them have undergone remarkable re-habitation programmes.
 One such success story is Australian Brett Neilson from Sydney.

 SYNOPSIS: Brett, one of the original thalidomide babies, is 18 year old.
 He has all the interests of the average teenager, and some pretty unique talents.